Volvo XC90 SUV review

 Our favourite is the B5 (D) diesel which offers up to 40.3mpg fuel economy.
-The B5 (P) and (now discontinued) B6 petrols are faster but rather more costly to run, and although the Recharge T8 plug-in hybrid offers impressive economy on paper, not all motorists will achieve it in the real world.
+The B5 (P) and (now discontinued) B6 petrols are more powerful but rather more costly to run, and although the Recharge T8 plug-in hybrid offers impressive economy on paper, not all motorists will achieve it in the real world.
 While the grippy XC90 is happy to carve through corners, the high degree of body lean and light steering don't encourage the spirited driving that a Porsche Cayenne or BMW X5 allows.
 The XC90 is far better suited to quiet, relaxed cruising.

-The XC90 is very well equipped as standard, with features like the Sensus infotainment system, LED headlights, leather seats, a powered tailgate and 19-inch alloy wheels.
-You can choose from Momentum, R-Design and Inscription trim levels, the two offering enhanced sportiness and luxury respectively.
-Our pick of the line-up is the XC90 B5 diesel in R-Design Pro trim.
+The XC90 is very well equipped as standard, thanks to features like its intuitive infotainment system, LED headlights, leather seats, a powered tailgate and 19-inch alloy wheels.
+You can choose from Core, Plus and Ultimate trim levels, the two offering enhanced sportiness and luxury respectively.
+Our pick of the line-up is the XC90 B5 diesel in Plus trim.

 Volvo is regarded as something of a pioneer when it comes to safety and the XC90 is its flagship model, so there’s a long list of technology to keep you safe.
 This resulted in a five-star Euro NCAP crash test rating, with an impressive 97% score for adult occupant protection.
 The XC90 is designed to keep other road users safe, too, with pedestrian and cyclist detection to help avoid collisions.